top of page

 Chapter 1: Terror on the Beach

-Perhaps a swim in the surf afterward their ride would be good, giving her the opportunity to work with him in a less familiar environment and further develop the trust between rider and mount.
+Perhaps a swim in the surf after their ride would be good for him, giving her the opportunity to work with the horse in a less familiar environment, and further develop the trust between rider and mount.

-The path opened and the pebble strewn shore crunched under her feet until she reached the fine white sand.
-Rowan reached up to shade her eyes, scanning the surf.
+The path opened and the pebble-strewn shore crunched under foot until she reached the fine, white sand of the curved beach.
+Rowan lifted a hand to shade her eyes, scanning the surf.
 As she was about to turn towards the shore path that led to the lower stable and training corral, something odd caught her attention.
-She frowned, studying a strange boulder on the beach that she had never seen before.
-Then it moved and Rowan gasped.
+She frowned, studying what appeared to be a strange boulder near the high-tide line – a boulder she was certain should not be there.
+Then it moved.

-She swiftly glanced along the shore – no boats or other people.
+She swiftly glanced along the shore – no boats or other people were visible.

 "Are you alright?"
 She shifted so her shadow fell over him.

-He blinked and brought a hand up to shade his eyes.
-He gave her a piercing look, but then groaned and sagged back to the sand.
+He blinked, and brought a hand up to shade his eyes, giving her a piercing look.
+Then he groaned, and sagged back into the sand.

 Rowan moved up beside him and knelt down.
 She pulled her water skin from its strap and helped him take a sip.
 "Where have you come from?"

-The man shook his head and struggled to sit up, Rowan helped him but stepped back when he tried to hold onto her.
+The man shook his head and struggled to sit up.
+Rowan helped him but when he tried to hold onto her, she disengaged and stepped back out of reach.

 Rowan drawing her sword, back view, fantasy character sketch by Kindrie Grove.JPG